-- (c) approaching within a specified distance of the person seeking to be protected; - (ca) stalking the person seeking to be protected; - (d) communicating, or attempting to communicate, (by whatever means) with the person seeking to be protected; - [(e) deleted] - (f) being in possession of a firearm or firearms licence, or applying for a firearms licence; - (g) causing or allowing another person to engage in conduct of a type referred to in paragraphs (a) to (f). - (3) Without limiting the restraints that may be imposed for the purposes of subsection (1)(c), a court may restrain the respondent from doing all or any of the following - (a) being on or near specified premises or in a specified locality or place; or - (b) engaging in behaviour of a specified kind, either at all or in a specified place, at a specified time or in a specified manner; or - (c) being in possession of a firearm or firearms licence, or applying for a firearms licence. - (4) A restraint may be imposed on the respondent on such terms as the court considers appropriate. - (5) An MRO may restrain the respondent from entering or remaining in a place, or restrict the respondent's access to a place, even if the respondent has a legal or equitable right to be at the place. - (6) If an MRO restrains the respondent from being in possession of a firearm or firearms licence, or applying for a firearms licence, sections 14 and 62E apply as if the MRO were a VRO.
+- (c) approaching within a specified distance of the person seeking to be protected; - (ca) stalking the person seeking to be protected; - (d) communicating, or attempting to communicate,(by whatever means) with the person seeking to be protected; - [(e) deleted] - (f) being in possession of a firearm or firearms licence, or applying for a firearms licence; - (fa) being in possession of any explosives or an explosives licence, or applying for an explosives licence; - (g) causing or allowing another person to engage in conduct of a type referred to in paragraphs (a) to (fa). - (3) Without limiting the restraints that may be imposed for the purposes of subsection (1)(c), a court may restrain the respondent from doing all or any of the following - (a) being on or near specified premises or in a specified locality or place; or - (b) engaging in behaviour of a specified kind, either at all or in a specified place, at a specified time or in a specified manner; or - (c) being in possession of a firearm or firearms licence, or applying for a firearms licence; or - (d) being in possession of any explosives or an explosives licence, or applying for an explosives licence. - (4) A restraint may be imposed on the respondent on such terms as the court considers appropriate. - (5) An MRO may restrain the respondent from entering or remaining in a place, or restrict the respondent's access to a place, even if the respondent has a legal or equitable right to be at the place.